erikxcore/laravel-demo/README.md

 composer install (generates vendor folder)

 cp .env.example .env

+You will need to modify your Apache's server's default configuration to point a Virtual Host to /var/www/public/laravel-demo/laravel/public/ (path may differ), otherwise you will typically only see directory structures of folders.

 Originally this project only existed in the master branch, but due to deployment to Heroku a seperate branch was required to properlly run composer install.
 Currently the master branch is used only to generate SASS quickly and deploy into the Laravel folder and to create a production-ready folder for deployment.
 Gulp was used on the master branch to pull in some extra dependecies, such as the USWDS CSS framework into Laravel.